 Certainly, I enjoy the practise of ‘cardiac coherence’, (it balances the nervous system and counters stress) as well as guided pranayama breathing, but the ‘Wim Hof Practise’ makes me feel very different.
-It gives me a deep, intimate connection to my body.
+This makes me deeply and intimately connect to my body.
 I sense the oxygen nourishing my being at a profound level, right down to my cells.

 By studying the work that Wim Hof had experimented with for some four decades, I came to the conclusion that it was possible to oxygenate one’s body to a profound level, increasing our feelings of happiness and pleasure by overcoming internal tensions – often the result of biochemical factors or linked to traumas or entrenched attitudes from the past, perhaps even handed down from generation to generation.

 Interestingly, controlled hyperventilation, followed by prolonged periods of holding one’s breath, allows the body to be deeply oxygenated and puts you into a meditative state.

 I came to the understanding that breathing, which comes so naturally to most of us, has a powerful impact on our body.
 I decided to go back to the source, in the sense of thinking of that very first breath, which awakened our senses as we came into the world.
 I subsequently accorded breathing its rightful place, as a ‘food’ essential to my well-being.

 Oxygen has become the prime nourishment for my cells…The result?
 Not only is it the optimum ‘fuel’ but it also counteracts any potential acidity in my body.